A high school graduate who is entering a post-secondary institution for the first time is considered a freshman student.

 Toiletries and Personal Items

-For those staying on campus, linens and towels will be provided for you upon your arrival.
+Linens and towels will be provided for you upon your arrival for on-campus overnight accomodations.